ZigaVukcevicDev/k6/03-stress-test/definition.md

 - Number of virtual users:

   Simulates load above the expected.
-Example: if load is 500 users - test with 750–1000 users (**1,5-2x of load**).
+Example: if load is 500 users - test with 750–1000 users (**1,5-2x of the load**).

 - Execution time: